Velthax/BlogTheme/README.md

 Caution: Make a backup of your theme before making direct HTML edits.
 Incorrect changes can break your blog's layout.

 Adding New Posts
 When writing new posts, you can utilize standard Markdown or HTML for your content.
-The theme includes specific styling for <blockquote> (quote) elements to make them visually prominent.
+The theme includes specific styling for <blockquote>  </blockquote>(quote) elements to make them visually prominent.

 Example of a Quote in your Post: